The Spatial and Emission Properties of the Large [O III] Emission Nebula Near M31: Results

 We note that our estimated SDSO's [\ion{O}{3}] flux and velocity are noticeably different from those reported by \citet{Amram2023} who also obtained spectra of SDSO in January 2023 but at a lower resolution than our data.
 They cite an [\ion{O}{3}] velocity of $-96\pm4$ km~s$^{-1}$, although their listed accuracy seems inconsistent with the resolving power $R \approx 750$ (400~km~s$^{-1}$) of their low-resolution spectrograph.
-They also report detecting strong H$\alpha$ and [\ion{N}{2}] emissions and an [\ion{O}{3}] surface brightness seven times brighter than our estimate, citing a surface brightness value of $(2.7\pm1.4) \times 10^{-17}$ erg s$^{-1}$ cm$^{-2}$ arcsec$^{-2}$ (3.7 Rayleigh for [\ion{O}{3}] $\lambda$5007).
+They also report detecting strong H$\alpha$ and [\ion{N}{2}] emissions and an [\ion{O}{3}] surface brightness seven times brighter than our estimate.
+They cite a surface brightness value of $(2.7\pm1.4) \times 10^{-17}$ erg s$^{-1}$ cm$^{-2}$ arcsec$^{-2}$ (3.7 Rayleigh for [\ion{O}{3}] $\lambda$5007).

-It is not clear the source for the discrepancy between their and our measurements, but it may simply be that their slit sampled a spot a few arc minutes south of our two slit positions where there is a bright diffuse clump of H$\alpha$ emission (see our Fig.\ 5, middle panel, left image).
+The source of the discrepancy between their and our measurements is not obvious.
+It may simply be that their slit sampled a spot a few arc minutes south of our two slit positions where there is a bright diffuse clump of H$\alpha$ emission (see our Fig.\ 6).
 This could explain their strong H$\alpha$ and [\ion{N}{2}] emissions.
 However, whereas our 2D spectra clearly show detected [\ion{O}{3}] from SDSO, [\ion{O}{3}] emission is not visible in their 2D background subtracted spectra (their Fig.\ A.1).
-In addition, they found H$\alpha$ emission to be roughly twice as bright than [\ion{O}{3}] (i.e., H$\alpha$/[\ion{O}{3}] 5007 = 1.5 - 2.8), whereas our images of SDSO show no strong or correlated H$\alpha$ emission (see Fig.\ 5).
+In addition, they found H$\alpha$ emission to be roughly twice as bright than [\ion{O}{3}] (i.e., H$\alpha$/[\ion{O}{3}] 5007 = 1.5 - 2.8), whereas our images of SDSO show no strong or correlated H$\alpha$ emission (see Fig.~6).